viccro/cryptidSightings/dataDict/cryptidMedia.md

-# Element: media
+# Element: cryptidMedia

-**Description:** An object describing a media accounting of a cryptid sighting, as in a newspaper article or book.
+**Description:** Root element.
+An object describing a media accounting of the sighting, such as those published in a newspaper article, book, or blog post.

 **Element tag:** `<cs:mediaEvidence>`